-Turn the switch to the right to turn the blower ON.
-Turn the switch to the left to turn the blower OFF.
+XStar: Push the toggle switch on the throttle panel up to turn the blower ON.
+Flip the switch down to turn the blower OFF.
 The blower will operate without the ignition key inserted and turned ON.
 The engine does not have to be started and running in order for the blower to work.
 Switches can be left on indefinitely to continuously allow removal of fumes.

-Note that the blower operation does drain energy from the battery.
+NOTE: Blower operation drains energy from the battery.